A short proof of the tree-packing theorem

 \begin{proof}[\textbf{Proof of Theorem~\ref{t:main}}] The necessity of the condition is clear.
 To prove the sufficiency, we proceed by induction on $k$.
-The claim is trivially true for $k=0$, so assume $k \geq 1$ and choose a $k$-partition $\TT=(T_1,\dots,T_k)$ of $G$ such that $T_1,\dots,T_{k-1}$ are trees and $\TT$ is maximal with respect to $\prec$.
+The claim is trivially true for $k=0$, so assume $k \geq 1$ and choose a $k$-decomposition $\TT=(T_1,\dots,T_k)$ of $G$ such that $T_1,\dots,T_{k-1}$ are trees and, subject to this condition, $\TT$ is maximal with respect to $\prec$.